ammonshepherd/git-for-beginners/GitTutorial/git-programs.md

 ![Create new repo page](../assets/images/github-vscode/create-new-repo.png)

 You are now taken to the repository page for the repository you just created.
-Do not browse away from this page yet, as we will need a URL from this page later.

 ![New repo page](../assets/images/github-vscode/new-repo-page.png)